BTL Institute of Technology

 BTL Institute of Technology (BTLIT) was an engineering college situated in Bommasandra Industrial Area near Electronics City in Bengaluru, India.
 The college was founded in 1997, initially being affiliated to the Bangalore University, Bengaluru.
-From 1998, the college has been associated with Visvesvaraya Technological University, Belagavi.
+Since 1998, the college has been associated with Visvesvaraya Technological University, Belagavi.

 Founder

 Late B.T Lakshman an NRI is the founder of the institution.
 He earlier worked as a civil engineer in Delaware, United States.